Competencies

 Opinion

-Third-party observations are also possible.
+Observations from third parties are also possible.

-Suspension of first-instance proceedings
+Suspension of first instance proceedings

 • a party explicitly requests it;

-Petition for review
+The petition for review

 Appealable decisions